Kiranjith83/SA/SA.md

   - Aurora is billed for the storage that is used not the allocation.
   - In the cluster write comes from a single node, and read happens on other two nodes.
 - Aurora uses subnet groups, (Which subnet the db has to deploy into)
+- Read replicas upto 15
 - Cluster storage:
   - All instances primary and replicas use the same shared storage.
 The Cluster volumes.
-  - Cluster volume is SSD based and can be upto 64 TiB.
+  - Cluster volume is SSD based and can be scaled upto 64 TiB.
   - Replicates data six times across three AZ.
   - Tolerate two failures without writes being impacted and three failures without read impact.
-  - Aurora storage is auto healing.
+  - Aurora storage is auto healing, data blocks and disks are continuously scanned and repaired automatically.
 - Cluster scaling and availability.
   - Cluster volume scales automatically and billed for consumed data.
 Data is backed up to S3.
   - Aurora replicas improve availability, can be promoted to primary instance quickly and allow for efficient read scaling.